I’m Hitomi, web developer from Japan.

-I can handle various tasks including installing WordPress itself, setting up custom post types, internationalising the site and implementing a custom feature utilising existing plugin’s hooks, etc.
+I can handle various tasks including installing WordPress itself, setting up custom post types, internationalising the site and implementing a custom feature utilising plugin’s hooks, etc.

 I’m also capable of customising an existing theme or developing a child theme of it.

 My original theme is now listed in WordPress’s official theme directory.
 See here for more details.

 When the site needs rather complex features, I might propose to separate the function from theme and develop respectively.
 This makes it easier to update the site’s design in the future.

 My original plugin is now listed in WordPress’s official plugin directory.
 See here for more details.

 My past works include: